 Digestion – During the process of digestion, microorganisms are used to break down sludge and other waste biologically.
 Aerobic digestion requires oxygen, while anaerobic digestion requires the absence of oxygen.
 The resulting byproducts include methane gas, carbon dioxide, sludge solids, and water.

 Effluent – Water that has undergone the wastewater treatment process and is subsequently released as outflow.
 Proper treatment is critical, as effluent can contribute to water pollution.

 Grease – Fats, soaps, oils, and waxes all contribute to grease found in wastewater.

 Storm drain – Storm drains are pipelines or channel systems that funnel surface water and runoff into public waters.
 These drains do not feed into the sewer system.

-If you have further questions about terms used during the wastewater process or are interested in our residential services please feel free to contact us.
+If you have further questions about terms used during the wastewater process or are interested in our residential services or municipal services, please feel free to contact us.
 Our experts are ready to help!